-I. Guilty Bystander (Review Acts 7:58 and 8:1-5.)
+I. Guilty Bystander (Review Acts 7:58 and 8:1-5 with your class.)

 In English there's an expression, "I'll hold your coat for you."
 Like so many other expressions in the English language, it could have come from the Bible, in this case, Acts 7:58.
 It can be used in one of two ways.
-Either it can be a person approving of an act of violence or aggression but not quite willing to do it himself or herself, or it can be a trenchant commentary on someone else's fervor for bloodshed that never quite manifests itself in personal risk taking.
+One can either be approving of an act of violence or aggression but not quite willing to do it himself or herself, or it can be a trenchant commentary on someone else's fervor for bloodshed that never quite manifests itself in personal risk taking.